marcoscgdev/RateDialog/README.md

 ### Creating the dialog

-Show the dialog each 3 days or each 7 launches (default config):
+Show the dialog each 3 days and each 7 launches (default config):

 ```
 RateDialog.with(this);